UmarRiaz00095/connected-system/README.md

 ## Notes

 * Screenshots on failure are saved to `screenshots/`
-* Petstore is a public API — occasional timeouts are expected and handled
+* Petstore is a public API, occasional timeouts are expected and handled
 * SauceDemo credentials are intentionally public for testing purposes
 * Set `BROWSER_HEADLESS = True` in `config.py` for CI runs